Building Safety Act 2024

 - Confirmation of residential unit count

-- Assessment of exclusions (e.g. hotels, care homes)
+- Assessment of exclusions (e.g., hotels, care homes)

 - Clear statement of Relevant Building status